Tsagaan Puntsag: Sports

 He is a devoted archery fan as his father, Puntsag Luuzan, taught him archery at an early age.
 He holds the position of the president of the Mongolian Archery Association since June 2014.
 The Association has 19 clubs and 6 branch associations.

 During his presidency of the association, a dedicated archery field for both elite and amateur athletes opened in the Mongolian capital of Ulaanbaatar, at his initiative.
 The field, named 360, was opened on 1 August 2018 and can support 32 targets at up to 90 meters.

-Philanthropy

-His family runs the “Bilguunzul Foundation” NGO, which strives to protect the rights of disadvantaged children, create, and improve their learning environment, provide livelihood support, and improve the education of vulnerable parents who are unable to fulfill their custodial duties.

-“Bilguunzul Foundation” established a Child Welfare Center in Ulaanbaatar for the disadvantaged children which host a library and sports, life, and art classes, as well as regular social events.

-In April 2021, within the framework of social welfare activities, the foundation paid a visit to the Special Training and Educational Institution of the Children's Prison No. 411 and consulted on cooperation in the field of further education, upbringing, and development of children, and donated computers, textbooks, and classics.

-Commemorating International Children’s Day on June 1, 2021, the foundation cooperated with the humanitarian aid organization World Vision International to expand its reach, and presented 250 pieces of BOX FULL OF LOVE presents to be gifted to children from six districts of the capital city.

 Recognition and awards

 In 2016, Tsagaan was awarded the Khublai Khan Gold Medal by the Mongolian Academy of Sciences in recognition of his contribution to the development of science, and research, preservation, and inheritance of Mongolian language, script, culture, history, and national art.

 Tsagaan, as a president of the Mongolian Archery Association, was awarded the "Best President of Sports Association - 2018" for his initiation and support of implementation efforts of the "360 Archery field".